- A Visual Guide to Migraine Headaches Slideshow

 Migraine headaches are believed to result from dilatation of blood vessels in the brain.
 Sumatriptan relieves migraines by stimulating serotonin receptors in the brain which cause the muscles surrounding the blood vessels in the brain to contract and narrow the blood vessels.
 At the same time, it also reduces transmission of pain signals by nerves to the brain.
 While it is very effective in relieving migraine headaches, it does not prevent or reduce the number of headaches.
 The FDA approved sumatriptan in December 1992.

 What brand names are available for sumatriptan?

 GENERIC AVAILABLE: Yes

-DRUG INTERACTIONS: Monoamine oxidase inhibitors, for example, isocarboxazid (Marplan), phenelzine (Nardil), tranylcypromine (Parnate), and procarbazine (Matulane), may reduce the breakdown of sumatriptan in the liver, leading to increased blood levels and side effects of sumatriptan.
+Monoamine oxidase inhibitors or MAOIs, for example, isocarboxazid (Marplan), phenelzine (Nardil), tranylcypromine (Parnate), and procarbazine (Matulane), may reduce the breakdown of sumatriptan in the liver, leading to increased blood levels and side effects of sumatriptan.